Rehearsal Venue / Times

 The Cheshire Youth Orchestra comprises some of the most talented young musicians from all over Cheshire.
 The Cheshire Youth Orchestra and the Cheshire Youth Training Orchestra provide a fun and friendly environment where young musicians can meet and play in a symphony orchestra setting on a regular basis to develop their musical skills.
 The minimum standard for entry to the CYO is that you are most likely to have passed Grade 5, or due to take it in the near future.
 For the CYTO, the same applies, but at Grade 3.

-The Chester Big Band is an amateur group based in Chester rehearsing in Upton Scout Hut on Wednesday nights (8-10pm).
+The Chester Big Band is an amateur group based in Chester rehearsing on Wednesday nights (8-10pm).
 We have our own library of over 300 songs and play a large repertoire of music from the big band era and beyond.
 2017 has already seen an exciting influx of new members and a musical director but we are still looking for new brass players – trumpets and trombones in particular.

 Monday evenings at 7.30pm, All Saints Church, Hoole Road, Chester.